kevnjs/kevnjs/README.md

 ### Hi there, I'm Kevin 🌞

-I'm an upcoming Front End Developer
+I'm an upcoming Front End Developer, and I'm working on my newfound skills to create amazing new projects

 My Front-End Stack Strengths are:
 - Javascript